Effects of density stratification on Rossby waves in deep atmospheres: Governing Equations

 \section{Governing Equations}

 We use the standard $\beta$-plane approximation with the origin of the local Cartesian coordinate system located at an arbitrary latitude $\theta$ and radius $R$.
 The coordinate unit vectors, $\unitv{x}$, $\unitv{y}$, and $\unitv{z}$, respectively point eastward, northward, and radially.
-Taking the ``traditional approximation", we ignore the horizontal component of the rotation vector in the Coriolis force.
-Further, we assume exceeding slow temporal variation such that the perturbed pressure and density are in hydrostatic balance \citep[i.e.,][]{Pedlosky1987}.
-Under these approximations, the inviscid linearized fluid equations become,
+The linearized, inviscid fluid equations are given by